Pocket Protection” Uses Humor To Teach HIV/STD Prevention Strategies

 - Speak Up – Encourage youth to talk about HIV and STDs in their relationships, with health care providers, friends, and family.
 Talking openly and honestly about HIV and STDs will help reduce stigma.

 - Use Condoms – When used consistently and correctly, latex condoms are highly effective in preventing HIV and STDs.
+But some people are allergic to condoms.
+But there are other ways to protect yourself.

 - Get Tested – Early diagnosis saves lives.
 Know where to get tested.
 Make HIV and STD testing a part of routine health care.